openfoodfacts/openfoodfacts-server/docs/reference/api-tutorials/scanning-cosmetics-pet-food-and-other-products.md

 #### Different behaviours common to Open Beauty Facts, Open Pet Food Facts, Open Products Facts
 * Old codebase, being upgraded very soon: Knowledge panels are not supported, the new packaging API is not supported
-* Search-a-licious, Open Prices, Folksonomy Engine not supported yet
+* Search-a-licious, Open Prices, Folksonomy Engine, Nutri-Patrol not supported yet
 * No Robotoff questions yet

 #### Specificities of Open Beauty Facts